Standing Committee of the National People's Congress: Composition

 The NPCSC currently has 175 members, and consists of a chairman, vice chairpersons, a secretary-general, and regular members.
 The chairman presides over the NPCSC, and presides and convenes its work.
 The chairman has conventionally been one of the top members of the Chinese Communist Party, ranking as either the second-ranking or third-ranking member of the Politburo Standing Committee since 1998.
 The chairman, vice chairpersons and the secretary-general collectively make up the Council of Chairpersons, which handles the Standing Committee's daily affairs.
 Members of the NPCSC must not, at the same time, hold executive, judicial, or supervisory positions.
 Other members of the NPC do not have this restriction.
 The Leading Party Members Group comprises the chairman and vice chairpersons who are CCP members, and is responsible for the implementation of the CCP Central Committee's policies.

 Election

 The Standing Committee is elected by and from the NPC delegates during a NPC plenary session.
 The candidates for the NPCSC chairperson, vice chairpersons, secretary-general, and regular members are nominally nominated by the NPC Presidium, though the nomination process is effectively controlled by the CCP.
 Elections for the non-regular NPCSC members, along with all other NPC elections are not competitive, with a single candidate proposed by the Presidium.
 In contrast, the elections for the regular NPCSC members have been the only competitive elections in the NPC since 1988; there are more nominees than available seats.

 Administrative bodies

-A number of administrative bodies have also been established under the Standing Committee to provide support for the day-to-day operation of the NPC.
+A number of administrative bodies have also been established under the Standing Committee to provide support for the day-to-day operation of the NPCSC.
 These include: